Nerve Decompression for Headache

 The greater occipital nerve is responsible for providing sensation to the back and top of the head.
 This nerve is a common location for migraine triggers and causes pain that can be felt in the back of the head, behind the eyes, and along the upper neck.
 Chronic pain in the occipital nerve is referred to as occipital neuralgia.
 This issue primarily occurs as the result of significant trauma to the area.
 Car accidents are a common cause of this condition.
 Physical stress, bone tumors, repetitive neck contractions, and other medical complications can also cause occipital neuralgia.

-Occipital neuralgia surgery involves removing tissue around the occipital nerve to reduce the compression of the nerve so that it can function properly.
-The procedure is minimally invasive and provides a noticeable decrease in chronic pain which helps to restore the patients quality of life.
+Occipital neuralgia surgery involves first making an incision in the back of the neck.
+The next step is removing tissue around the occipital nerve to reduce the compression of the nerve so that it can function properly.
+The incision is then closed.
+The procedure can provide a noticeable decrease in chronic pain which helps to restore the patient’s quality of life.

 Zygomatic, zygomaticotemporal, auriculotemporal nerves